 - The substitute player entering the game goes to the sideline with the appropriate substitution paddle (if paddles are available). - Unless the scorer indicates the substitution is illegal, the second referee authorizes the substitution of players with a crossing of the arms signal. - After the second referee sees the scorer's hand signal of "OK", he/she goes to his/her position to begin the next rally and repeats this signal to the first referee who now has the right to whistle for the next service.
-At this moment, the scorer must concentrate to check if the player making the service hit, follows the rotation order or not.
+At this moment, when the second referee takes his/her position after finishing the substitution, the scorer must concentrate to check if the player making the service hit, follows the rotation order or not.
 If not, he/she must stop immediately the play by PRESSING THE BUZZER or blowing the whistle, but not before the service hit is executed.
 The second referee must go to the scorer's table to check the scorer's decision and inform the teams and the first referee of the situation. - The scorer has to look at the substitute player in the substitution zone and compare the number on his/her jersey and the number of the paddle in his/her hand to that on the score sheet line of "starting players" and "substitutes".
 If he/she discovers that the request is illegal, he/she immediately pushes the buzzer and RAISES ONE HAND AND WAVING IT and says: "the request of substitution is illegal".
 In this case, the second referee must immediately go to the scorers' table and check, on the basis of the score sheet data, the illegality of the request.
 If confirmed, the request must be rejected by the second referee.
 The first referee must sanction the team by whistling a "delay".
 The scorer must register on the score sheet, in the 'sanctions' section, the appropriate sanction.
 The second referee must check the scorer's work following the sanction. - In the event that the team requests more than one substitution, the process of substitution must be done one at a time, so that the scorer has time to register each substitution consecutively.
 The scorer must use the same process for each substitution.
 The scorer looks at the paddle number and the substitute player's number on the jersey.
 If the substitution is legal, the scorer proceeds to register the substitution on the score sheet and then shows the registration is complete by raising both hands (Note: In the quick sub procedure the scorer no longer uses the "raising one hand" signal).
-This procedure applies to all substitutions. - The scorer should register sanctions on the score sheet only on the instruction of the Second Referee. - The scorer must write a remark if a player is injured and removed from the match by regular or exceptional substitution.
+This procedure applies to all substitutions. - The scorer should register sanctions on the score sheet only on the instruction of the Second Referee or in case of protest indicated according to the rules, with the authorization of the first referee, writes or permits the team captain to write the remark on the score sheet. - The scorer must write a remark if a player is injured and removed from the match by regular or exceptional substitution.
 The remark should indicate the number of the player injured, the set during which the injury occurred and the score at the time of the injury.